 |Ginger, sliced||2 1-inch Pieces|

 |Olive oil||1 tbsp|

-- Add spinach and cook until just wilted.
+- Add beet greens and cook for approximately 7 minutes until tender.

 - Remove pot from stove.